 OSHA's Lead Standard

-OSHA's Lead Standard, CFR 1910.1025, requires employers with lead operations and processes to conduct industrial hygiene air monitoring to determine the level of lead exposure.
+OSHA's lead standard, CFR 1910.1025, requires employers with lead operations and processes to conduct industrial hygiene air monitoring to determine the level of lead exposure.
 The standard sets a permissible exposure level (PEL) of 50 ug/m(3) (micrograms of lead per cubic meter of air) averaged over an eight-hour work shift or period.
-If the industrial hygiene monitoring results identify lead levels that exceed the permissible exposure limit, the employer must initiate periodic personal sampling or air monitoring tests, institute engineering, administrative and work practice, as well as personal protective controls to ensure that workers are not exposed to hazardous lead levels.
+If the industrial hygiene monitoring results identify lead levels that exceed the permissible exposure limit, the employer must initiate periodic personal sampling or air monitoring tests, as well as instituting engineering, administrative and work practice, as well as personal protective controls to ensure that workers are not exposed to hazardous lead levels.
 In addition, the employer must provide medical surveillance and, if necessary, medical removal protection for all affected workers.
 These procedures must be continued until the employer can demonstrate adherence to the OSHA standard.

 Further, the standard provides for engineering controls, administrative controls, safe work practices, better housekeeping, clean lunchrooms, special washing facilities and lockers, employer-supplied personal protective clothing and safety equipment (including respirators), information and training regarding the toxicity of and safe and healthful procedures when working with lead, and, as noted, medical surveillance and medical removal protection for workers removed from the job because of exposure to lead.